Edward Scheidt: TecSec

 In the early 1990s, Scheidt noted that encryption, which originated for primarily one-to-one communications, now faced new and substantially different key management requirements in large network or virtual network environments.
-It was into this technologically dynamic environment that Ed co-founded TecSec Inc., a software encryption company in 1990 in Vienna, Virginia, where as of 2020 he works as Chief Scientist.
+It was into this technologically dynamic environment that Ed co-founded TecSec Inc., a software encryption company in 1990 in Vienna, Virginia.
+As of March 2023 he was senior security development executive vice president at Tecsec.

 One of their first ventures was to manufacture portable satellite versions of the secure STU-III telephones used by the government.
 Scheidt manufactured the first model in his home basement workshop, and approximately 500 were in use worldwide by the United States Foreign Service as of 2002.
 The company also set out to create an encryption design with its key management that could be cited in standards or use components of standards.

 In forming TecSec and building the company's large IP library, he anticipated the flexibility and mobility required of 21st Century communication systems with a key management system that is primarily client-based and much less dependent upon a central server.
 The relative scalability achieved by this approach, together with encryption at the object level, provides enforced role based access and granularity not otherwise available.
 Ed remains deeply involved in the company's product development and expanding application solutions, just as he is in general management.
+He holds 36 patents in cryptographic technologies through TecSec from 1993 to 2015.

 In February 2010 TecSec filed a lawsuit against several large tech vendors claiming infringement of several patents covering encryption technology.
+The case concluded in 2019 with Adobe paying no damages.

 Other

-As of September 2020, Scheidt is vice chair, ANSI X9F for global security standards, Accredited Standards Committee X9, which develops and promotes standards for the US financial services industry.
+As of September 2020, Scheidt was vice chair, ANSI X9F for global security standards, Accredited Standards Committee X9, which develops and promotes standards for the US financial services industry.
 Scheidt is also convenor of ISO TC68/SC2/Working group (WG) 17 for the creation of the digital currency security Technical Specification international standard.
 WG17 includes representation from various countries and commercial interest.
 As convenor of WG17, Scheidt represents ISO to ITU for their Fiat digital currency efforts.

+In honor of the 100th Anniversary of the Knights of Columbus in the Commonwealth of Virginia, Charter Grand Knight Edward M. Scheidt conceived a symbolic representation known as the Virginia Ecumenical Chalice, which was subsequently presented to and blessed by Pope John Paul II in 2001.